How to Run a Writer's Circle

 If there is a local radio station, or a hospital radio station, then it could be an idea to approach them to see if your writing group can become involved in some way.

-Perhaps your group could offer visits to elderly peoples' homes, or to social groups or schools, who might be interested in hearing your group's original work.
+Perhaps your group could offer visits to care homes, social groups or schools who might be interested in hearing your group's original work.

 If nothing seems to be happening, or if you want to do something of your own, then organise it yourself.
 Have a chat with the head librarian, or the manager of your local bookshop.
 Use the internet and the local press to promote it.
 In 2009, I organised Parallel Dimensions which took place at West Kirby Library, Wirral, and which saw six published Science-Fiction and Fantasy authors performing before a substantial public audience.